 “If I had to start from scratch, I’d ask for referrals from colleagues that I knew and respected,” says Mark Douyard, senior physician recruiter at Bayhealth Medical Center.

 Douyard recommends reaching out to colleagues in the AAPPR network or other physician recruiter groups.
 “Put up a post saying, ‘Hey, I’m looking for a locums ENT doc.
 Who’s got a recommendation?’
 You start by working with recommendations that you get from your peers.”

 The best locum tenens agencies should help you streamline your work, not make it worse.
 That’s why experienced recruiters usually select only a few key agencies to work with.

 There’s no magic number of how many is best, says Steven Jacobs, manager of physician recruitment at Einstein Healthcare Network and President of the Mid-Atlantic Physician Recruiter Alliance (MAPRA).
 Rather, it’s figuring out how many companies you can reasonably manage.

 “How many companies can you talk to in a given day?
 How many people do you want to have in play?
 For young recruiters, I think less is more in the beginning until you're in a place where you feel like you can spin a few more plates,” says Jacobs.

 “I have five companies that I work with for locums.
-If I’m looking for someone in fetal medicine, all five of them are getting it because there’s not that many out there and I need somebody to stumble upon one.
+If I'm looking for someone in fetal medicine, all five of them are getting it because there are not that many out there, and I need somebody to stumble upon one.
 But if I’m looking for a GI, maybe I just need two companies to look for that because the pool’s a lot bigger,” he says.

 A good locums agency should do their due diligence by vetting candidates before you ever receive a CV, but it can be tricky to figure out which ones do this well.